Stuttering is a speech problem that makes it hard for children to speak smoothly.

 - ‘And I, and I, and I want that one.’

-This is when sounds are stretched out – for example, ‘aaaaaaaaaaand I want that one’.
+This is when a sound is stretched out – for example, ‘Aaaaaaaaaaand I want that one’.

-Stuttering can start suddenly – for example, a child waking up one day with a stutter – or can develop over time.
+Stuttering can start suddenly – for example, a child might wake up one day with a stutter.
+It can also build up over time.

 Effects of stuttering

-as soon as possible.
-The speech pathologist will assess your child’s speech and work out whether to treat your child’s stutter straight away, or whether to wait and check your child regularly.
+If you notice that your child has a stutter, contact a speech pathologist.
+The speech pathologist will assess your child’s stuttering and work out whether to treat your child’s stutter straight away, or whether to wait and check your child regularly.

-Some children will grow out of stuttering on their own, but speech pathologists can’t say which children will do this.
-It’s always best to consult a speech pathologist rather than assume the stuttering will go away by itself.
+Some children will grow out of stuttering on their own, but there is currently no way to know which children will do this.
+It’s always best to consult a speech pathologist rather than assume your child’s stuttering will go away by itself.

-The speech therapy most commonly used to treat stuttering in Australia is the Lidcombe Program.
-It’s very good at reducing how much a child stutters.
-It often stops stuttering altogether.
+The best treatment for stuttering in Australia is the Lidcombe Program.
+It’s very good at reducing how much a child stutters, and it often stops stuttering altogether.

-Treatment takes different amounts of time, depending on how severe the stutter is.
-Your speech pathologist will work with you on finding ways to incorporate the Lidcombe Program into your everyday life, so you get the best possible outcome for your child.
+Treatment takes different amounts of time, depending on how severe a child’s stuttering is.
+Your speech pathologist will work with you on finding ways to make the Lidcombe Program part of your everyday life, so you get the best possible outcome for your child.